 Latest release: 1.71 (27.8.2021)

-FS Logbook Editor was written using Java and thus requires it to be installed on your system (min. version 11 – This is new since version 1.70, was 11 with 1.65, was 8 before).
+FS Logbook Editor was written using Java and thus requires it to be installed on your system (min. version 15 – This is new since version 1.70, was 11 with 1.65, was 8 before).
 But to make your life easy as possible, the required version of Java Run-time Environment is packed with FS Logbook Editor, so it will work even if you have no Java installed.
 If you have newer version of Java, FS Logbook Editor will use it.
 As for system specifications, there are no specific requirements other than minimum screen resolution of 1024×768.
 Any average computer of today should handle FS Logbook Editor well.

 Attention please, FS Logbook Editor is NOT free.
 If you like it, you have to BUY a license to use it and agree with End User License Agreement (EULA) – all the stuff you would have done when buying another software.
 You can download and read the EULA below.
 You have to accept the EULA during installation in order to complete the installation process.
 By doing so, you hereby agree that you have read the EULA and you agree with what’s written in it – so make sure you have actually read it.
 You can also download a DEMO version of FS Logbook Editor which you can use for 15 days counting from the day you installed FS Logbook Editor.
 The DEMO version contains all features but displays a welcome dialog with each start.